Feral Wild Pigs

 Why are we concerned?

-Wild pigs are not native to Canada and are considered an invasive species.
-They damage private property and have a serious impact on native plants and wild animals due to their feeding habits and reproductive capability.
+Wild pigs are considered an invasive species.
+Rooting up the ground causes extensive damage and groups of wild pigs have been known to destroy acres of crop overnight.
 Wild boar can easily produce up to two litters a year, with four to 12 piglets in each litter.
 Their numbers continue to grow as they have very few predators.

-Feral pigs can also carry parasites, viruses or diseases that can be transmitted to domestic livestock, wildlife, and even humans.
-Specifically, they can carry African Swine Fever, Pseudorabies, Swine Brucellosis and the Porcine Reproductive and Respiratory Syndrome Virus.
+Wild pigs can carry parasites, viruses or diseases that can be transmitted to domestic livestock, wildlife, and even humans.
+Specifically, they can be infected with African Swine Fever, Pseudorabies, Swine Brucellosis and the Porcine Reproductive and Respiratory Syndrome Virus.
 These diseases, if introduced to domestic swine herds, would have a detrimental effect on pig production and result in severe financial losses for Canadian hog producers.

 Saskatchewan Feral Wild Boar Control Program